 If you love food and enjoy trying new dishes, this area of northern Spain is the perfect place to visit.
 Internationally known for its culinary talent and great cooking traditions.
 Visitors to Basque Country will taste the famous “pintxos.”
 You will see small portions of food displayed in many bars, cafeterias, and restaurants.
 You can get a pintxo when you go for a drink, and there are many to choose from.
 Chefs have made an art form called pintxos.
 Some of the most popular ones include “tortillas” and small pieces of bread with different tops, such as fish or “jamón.”

 Basque Country has received more Michelin stars than any other community in Spain.
 The restaurants Arzak, Berasategi, and Subijana (Akelarre) have been awarded the highest possible recognition from this guide.
 All three have received a rank of 3 Michelin stars!
 This is only possible due to the outstanding schools dedicated to hospitality in Basque Country.
 Schools such as Gamarra, Leioa, or Aiala are some of the centers where the best chefs train.
 Most importantly, some of their students already have Michelin stars.

 There is an abundance of restaurants featuring renowned chefs of Spanish cuisine.

 Let’s not forget the wine!
 To sample the best, you need to travel to the area known as Rioja Alavesa.

 Another delicacy that Basque Country offers is cheese.
 Basque cheese is typically made with sheep’s milk.
 As with any region in France, there is a wide range of cheeses.
 One that stands out among all the others is Idiazábal cheese.
 Idiazábal cheese is one of the best cheeses in the world.
-Make sure that you make a point to Idiazábal cheese.
+Make sure that you make a point about Idiazábal cheese.

 Cities To Visit In Basque Country